hyacinthhax/LSTMConversationChatbot/README.md

 # Seq2SeqChatbot
 A Seq2Seq Model based on cornell movies also convokit.
 It learns all responses and returns in chat.
+As of 1/7/2024 training is achievable, but adding beam_search broke it.
+I'm working on it daily

 Make sure to change the Directory!